 Possible Complications In Children With Diabetes

-The risk of diabetes complications may be reduced by maximising the time your glucose levels are in the target range (3.9 to 10 mmol/L).
-Screening is important to allow for early detection of possible developing complications.
+You can reduce the risk of diabetes complications by maximising the time your glucose levels are in the target range (4 to 8 mmol/L).
+Screening is important to find any possible developing complications early.

 Share

-Key points to remember about diabetes complications
+Key points about diabetes complications

 • smoking increases the risk of complications